awsugblr/awsugblr/src/pages/blog/2019-01-10-hackathon-for-good.md

 ## Closing Note

 Success is no accident!
-Our **Hackathon for Good** would have certainly paved way to the IT Corridor for the aspiring Engineering students.
+Our **Hackathon for Good** would have certainly paved way for the aspiring Engineering students to the IT Corridor.